IBMStreams/streamsx.tutorial.teda/docs/2.0.0/Module-10/index.markdown

 Open the **teda.demoapp/demoapp.chainsink.custom/PostContextDataProcessor.spl** file.

-The first customization is to add the use clauses (`use com.ibm.streams.teda.utility::BloomFilterTypes;`) at the beginning of the file:
+The first customization is to add the use clause (`use com.ibm.streams.teda.utility::BloomFilterTypes;`) at the beginning of the file:

     use demoapp.streams::*;
     use demoapp.streams.custom::*;